Codecademy/docs/content/java/concepts/set/terms/treeset/treeset.md

   - 'learn-java'
 ---

-**Tree set** is a sorted collection.
+**Tree set** is a sorted collection that stores objects in a tree structure.
 It stores unique elements and sorts them in ascending order.

 ## Syntax